Dejan (despot): Aftermath

 Like his father before, Dejan's eldest son Jovan received the title of despot from Emperor Uroš.
 He and his brother later received most of Jovan Oliver's lands.
 It is not known why Jovan Oliver's sons did not inherit his lands.
 Serbian historian V. Ćorović attributed this to turmoil and disorder, though it is not known what extent it developed to and what the consequences were.
 Earlier scholars believed that the Dejanović were relatives of Jovan Oliver, although this is no longer accepted.
 The Dejanović brothers ruled a spacious province in eastern Macedonia, in the southern lands of the Empire, and remained loyal to Uroš V until his death.
 Emperor Uroš V died childless on 2/4 December 1371, after many of the Serbian nobility had been killed in the Battle of Maritsa against the Ottomans earlier that year.
 This marked an end to the once powerful Serbian Empire.
 Vukašin's son Marko, who had earlier been crowned Young King, was to inherit his father's royal title, and thus became one in the line of successors to the Serbian throne.
 Meanwhile, the nobles pursued their own interests, sometimes quarreling with each other.
 Serbia, without an Emperor, became "a conglomerate of aristocratic territories", and the Empire was thus divided between the provincial lords: Marko Mrnjavčević, the Dejanović brothers, Đurađ I Balšić, Vuk Branković, Nikola Altomanović, and Lazar Hrebeljanović.
 In the new redistribution of feudal power, after 1371, the brothers despot Jovan and gospodin (lord) Konstantin greatly expanded their province, not only recreating their father's province, but also at least doubling the territory, on all sides, but chiefly to the south.
 The brothers ruled on the left riverside of the Vardar, from Kumanovo to Strumica.
 In 1373, two years after Maritsa, the first mentions are made on the events in the province of the Dejanović brothers, as well as their mutual relation.
 As Marko had done, also the Dejanović brothers recognized Ottoman sovereignty.
 Although vassals, they had their own government.
 Their state symbol was the white double-headed eagle and they minted coins according to the Nemanjić style.

 Family

-Dejan had two merriges.
+Dejan had two marriages.
 First with unknown noble called Vladislava, and second with Teodora.

 Dejan and his first wife Vladislava had four children: